Ren-z23/Nova-Recycle-Bot/README.md

 ## GUI Customization

 Place PNG files (only PNG format) within `/Assets/GUI/ImageClasses`, using the same category names used for your folders.
-This ensures the GUI displays the correct categories.
 ![GUI](Demo/GUI.PNG)
 [Watch GUI Introduction Video](Demo/GUI-Intro.mp4)

+For any queries, contact [your contact information].